Stup0r38/awesome-dotfiles/README.md

 + Wallpaper auto-blur functionality
 + Exit screen
 + Borders around active window
++ Taglist shows only active workspace and not empty ones
 + Locking (via `xsecurelock`)
 + Automatic dpi / resolution scaling
   + Note that xft.dpi must be properly assigned in the .Xresources file if you are using a high DPI screen